 Selling plants online on a marketplace is a new trend.
-With the onset of eCommerce, gardeners don’t have to advertise their flowers and plants on social media but use a professional approach.
+With the onset of eCommerce, gardeners don’t have to advertise their flowers and plants only on social media but use a professional approach.
 Didn’t you think about starting your own plant marketplace?
-All you need is to drive sellers and get paid for offering your site as a selling platform.
-Or, if growing plants is your hobby, why don’t you start a plant online store?
-In this guide we’ll tell you why selling plants is a profitable business, how to start your business online with less effort and money, and what features a botanic eCommerce site should have to gain traction with customers.
+All you need is to drive sellers and get paid for offering your site as an eCommerce platform.
+In this guide, we’ll tell you why offering plants for sale is a profitable business, how to start your business online with less effort and money, and what features a botanic eCommerce site should have to gain traction with customers.

 Why do you need to start selling plants online?
 Some stats

 - Pandemic has driven online plant sales in 2020 (Google Trends).
 More shoppers are accustomed to buying online.

 - Plant-based food online sales increase yearly.
 They doubled in 2021 and showed a 27% growth – USD 7 billion (Good Food Institute).